What is an embedded database system?

 Embedded database systems are all around us.

 At McObject, our only focus is database management systems.
 We are a dedicated group of specialists and we invite you to delve into the following resources.
-Then, try our free evaluation software to see if eXtremeDB or Perst can meet your needs.
+Then, try our software free for 60 days to see if eXtremeDB or Perst can meet your needs.

 Articles about data management solutions